-Council notes that millions of disposable vapes are thrown away each month, they:
+Council notes that mMillions of disposable vapes are thrown away each month., they: Council thanks officers for the work they are doing to tackle vaping from both a public health and environmental perspective and notes that:

-- constitute a fire risk to households, bin lorries and recycling centres due to their lithium batteries - cause significant litter - are a public health risk to adults and children - the often brightly coloured packaging, brand names which imitate sweets and attractive flavourings, are attracting under-age teenagers. - NHS data showing that e-cigarette usage has grown by 50 to 100% in 4 years (2018 to 2021). - Vaping was meant to help smokers to quit smoking.
-However, vapes can now be the first exposure to nicotine for young people.
-Research by Action on Smoking and Health finding that 40.1% of 11-18-year-olds who had tried vaping had never smoked before.
+- Disposable vapes constitute a fire risk to households, bin lorries and recycling centres due to their lithium batteries. - Disposable vapes cause significant litter. - Local Government Association has called for a ban on disposable vapes on environmental and health grounds. - Vapes are a public health risk to adults and children. - the Disposable vapes are often in brightly coloured packaging, brand names which imitate sweets and attractive flavourings, are attracting under-age teenagers. - NHS data shows that e-cigarette usage has grown by 50 to 100% in 4 years (2018 to 2021). - Vaping was meant to help smokers to quit smoking.
+However, vapes can now be the first exposure to nicotine for young people-. - Research by Action on Smoking and Health finding that 40.1% of 11-18-year-olds who had tried vaping had never smoked before.